Knowing how to deal with your spouse's depression may just save your marriage.

-You may begin to feel lonely, missing the company of your partner and wanting things in your relationship to go back to the way they used to be.
+You may begin to feel lonely, missing the company of your partner and wanting things in your relationship to go back to the way they were.
 You may even start to view the future through the same sort of bleak, hopeless lens, wondering if things will ever change.

-Social support comes in many forms, such as nurturance, companionship, and the provision of practical advice.
+Social support comes in many forms — nurturance, companionship, and practical advice.
 The following are ways to put yourself in the best position to provide social support for your depressed spouse while, at the same time, taking care of yourself.

-First, be very mindful of the fact that depression usually skews the manner in which people view themselves, their relationships, and the world.
+Depression skews the manner in which people view themselves, their relationships, and the world.
 It's easy to become angry when you perceive that your spouse is unfairly accusing you of something, that he or she is rejecting you, or that he or she is generally being negative.

-Second, it's easy be lured by your spouse's hopelessness about the future when you continually hear how bad things are.
-Imagine the moments of your life as being on a pendulum.
-Even if the pendulum is off to the far right or left, it will swing back.
+It's easy be lured by your spouse's hopelessness about the future when you continually hear how bad things are.
+Imagine the moments of your life as being on a pendulum: Even if the pendulum is off to the far right or left, it will swing back.

-If your spouse could buck up, just do it, or get over it, he or she would have likely done so already.
+If your spouse could buck up, just do it, or get over it, he or she would've likely done so already.
 Instead, ask your spouse what type of support would be the most helpful to receive.
-If you have a suggestion for things your spouse could be doing differently, ask permission to share it rather than giving unsolicited advice.
+If you have suggestions for things your spouse could be doing differently, ask permission to share it, rather than giving unsolicited advice.

 There's no question that this is a difficult time for both you and your spouse.
 You can weather this storm with compassion and centeredness.
 Ultimately, your relationship may even strengthen because of it.